mythezone/ai-ddl/README.md

 ## Project info

 This project is entirely based on the awesome https://github.com/paperswithcode/ai-deadlines.
-As that repository was no longer maintained, we decided to make an up-to-date version along with a new UI.
+As that repository is no longer maintained, we decided to make an up-to-date version along with a new UI.

+New data is fetched from https://github.com/ccfddl/ccf-deadlines/tree/main/conference/AI thanks to [this comment](https://github.com/paperswithcode/ai-deadlines/issues/723#issuecomment-2603420945).
+A CRON job (set up as a Github action) automatically updates the data present at src/data/conferences.yml.

 It was bootstrapped using [Lovable](https://lovable.dev/) and [Cursor](https://www.cursor.com/).

 **URL**: https://huggingface.co/spaces/huggingface/ai-deadlines

+## Add conference data

+Simply open a pull request to update src/data/conferences.yml.

 ## How to run locally